AlephAlpha/apgluxe_offline/README.md

-The search was originally performed by people running instances of a Python script; this repository contains the source code for a C++ program which is 7 times faster.
-Also, the lack of dependence on Golly means that this runs without a GUI and is less memory-intensive, hence the suffix -nano (the apg- stands for _Ash Pattern Generator_).
+The search was originally performed by people running instances of a Python script; this repository contains the source code for a C++ program which is 10 times faster.
+The prefix 'apg-' stands for _Ash Pattern Generator_ and the suffix '-mera' refers to the chimeric nature of the program (which recompiles itself whenever a different rule is specified).

 Compilation and execution
 =========================